AllocZero/EfficientDynamoDb/website/docs/dev_guide/high_level/write.md

 Deletes an item passed as a parameter.

-Similar to `SaveAsync` it uses the [DynamoDBVersion](attributes.md#DynamoDBVersion) attribute for enabling optimistic concurrency.
+Similar to `SaveAsync` it uses the [DynamoDbVersion](attributes.md#DynamoDbVersion) attribute for enabling optimistic concurrency.
-An item will be deleted only if it's version matches the version of parameter object.
+An item will be deleted only if its version matches the version of the parameter object.

 ```csharp
 await ddbContext.DeleteAsync(new UserEntity("John", "Doe"));